-(Ref.: 40 CFR 63.11417(a) and (c)(1); Subpart OOOOOO)
+(Ref.: 40 CFR 63.11417(a), (c)(1), and (d); Subpart OOOOOO)

-5.5 For Emission Points AA-1001a, AA-1001b, and AA-1002, the permittee shall monitor and record (via a non-resettable hour meter) the hours of operation for each engine on a monthly basis for both emergency and non-emergency service.
-Additionally, the permittee shall detail (in writing) and maintain what classified each occurrence as either an emergency or a non-emergency.
+5.6 For Emission Points AA-1001a, AA-1001b, and AA-1002 (Emergency Engines), the permittee shall monitor and record (via a non-resettable hour meter) the hours of operation monthly for each emergency engine during the respective occasions of emergency and non-emergency service.
+The permittee shall also detail what classified each operational occasion either as an emergency or a non-emergency.